microsoft/BlingFire/README.md

 ```

-### 2. Python example, load a custom model for a simple tokenizer:
+### 2. Python example, load a custom model for a pattern-based tokenizer:

 ```python
 from blingfire import *